WendyOlsen/SpatialRegressionBayesIndia2022/README.md

 For a typical social scientist or social demographer, it could take 6 weeks at 10 hours a week to learn to use R for programming STAN to apply these methods.
 It may be easier if you use R's brms package or lme4 to do simpler models first.
 These might be multilevel models with a spatial level j.

 BEGINNERS' NOTE: For those without any programming background...a separate tutorial in 2018 helped by providing two powerpoint slidesets - that repository is HelpBayesianStatisticsTutorial2018.   - Wendy Olsen

+Note:  Try running STAN and follow the helpful messages to get a clear idea of which updates your own machine needs.

 Use this citation for creative commons attribution: Wisniowski, Arkadiusz, Diego Perez Ruiz, Madhu Chauhan, and Wendy Olsen (2022), "Spatial Regression Using Bayesian Methods With Indian Data 2022", learning materials, URL www.github.com/WendyOlsen/SpatialRegressionBayesIndia2022, Creative Commons, University of Manchester, accessed 2022.

 #Some of our background papers may help you:
 See also our \normslabourindia repository.
 It gives supplementary information for "Predicting Child Labour Risks by Norms in India", by Jihye Kim, Wendy Olsen, and Arkadiusz Wiśniowski, available as follows: